tasb/docker-kubernetes-training/labs/lab01.md

 busybox      latest    ec3f0931a6e6   3 days ago   1.24MB
 ```

 Ok!
-Now we have the image on our local cache.
+Now you have the image on our local cache.
 Let's run it?

 ```bash
 docker run busybox